VCU-CS-Capstone/CS-21-305-CodeVA-K12-Virtual-Reality-/Documentation/Student/Markdown Files/Background_Music_Instructions.md

 We used the same game object name of BackgroundMusic in both scenes so the animation will work regardless of what file is used for the audio source.

-5. Play the game and see your background music in action!
+5. Play the game and hear your background music in action!